TomHarrop/container-funannotate/README.md

 - `ete3` isn't installed (see [here](https://github.com/nextgenusfs/funannotate/issues/387#issuecomment-593024593)).
 - RepeatMasker isn't installed.
 Use the [Dfam-consortium/TETools](https://github.com/Dfam-consortium/TETools) Docker image or my Singularity version (below) to run RepeatMasker separately.
 - `signalp` **can't be installed** because of licensing issues.
+- `pslCDnaFilter` isn't installed.
+It only seems to run if `blat` is used in `funannotate predict` (see [this code](https://github.com/nextgenusfs/funannotate/blob/eac3691b43e177ad452057a3128202491d59ca49/funannotate/predict.py#L460-L461))
+- `emapper.py` isn't working because the conda container is missing `gcc`.
+It will probably be easier to run emapper.py separately and provide the results to `funannotate annotate`.

 ### Other containers